 The first impulse to make these photographs was my interest in dust, magnetics, and accumulation.
 As Sally Mann made What Remains, I wondered, what could I find to understand a system by studying a byproduct of that system.
 My interest in invention and critique of the idea of Progress led me towards looking at the remains of machines designed to perform repetitive, daily labor, and the relations these have on labor and value.

 Taking-care, tidying, handling residual material are matters which are historically considered invisible, or at least marginalised.
 In a Laisséz-faire system the government is out of business dealings.
 In a Laisséz-unfaire system there are ways of gathering remnants.
 Years later, I would come to find the meaning in Italian, through the sound: Lascia Fare-which means, to Let It Be.
 And so in this project, Laisséz-Unfaire (Lascia Fare), is a result to make visible the nascent knowledge embedded in the everyday life of housework.
 To look at these byproducts to reveal the machinations around the ideas of progress, and to evaluate their qualities.

 Franz Kafta wrote, “We photograph things in order to drive them out of our minds.”
 Older works the residual objects (of modernity) occupying ideals within a pictorial field.

 Equation, 2014.
 Photographic Print, Edition of 2.
 Artist proof available.
-An image as material evidence of a philosophical proof – comparison simultaneously centralises topical similarities while decentralising the set, acceptance of differences strengthens the group and the reference remains unknown.
+An image as material evidence of a philosophical theory – comparison simultaneously centralises topical similarities while decentralising the set, acceptance of differences strengthens the group and the reference remains unknown.

 Inter space, 2008 / 2009, photography.
-25.4 x 15.24cm (10 x 6in) Editions of 3.
-Images followed by text.
+25.4 x 15.24cm (10 x 6in).
+Selected images published in Neo New Age zine, 2012, Chicago.